dwrobel/flatcam/README.md

 24.09.2019

 - fixed the fullscreen method to show the application window in fullscreen wherever the mouse pointer it is therefore on the screen we are working on; before it was showing always on the primary screen
+- fixed setup_ubuntu.sh to include the matplotlib package required by the Legacy (2D) graphic engine
+- in legacy graphic engine, fixed issue where immediately after changing the mouse cursor snapping the mouse cursor shape was not updated
+- in legacy graphic engine, fixed issue where while zooming the mouse cursor shape was not updated
+- in legacy graphic engine, fixed issue where immediately after panning finished the mouse cursor shape was not updated

 23.09.2019